jugglingdev/jugglingdev/README.md

     🌼 Interneting Is Hard - HTML & CSS Is Hard
     🔸 The Odin Project - Foundations 🏫
     🌼 Codefi CodeLabs - Frontend
+    🔸 CSS for JavaScript Developers 🏫
+    🔸 The Joy of React 🏫

 <h3>Backend</h3>